 Advice for the self-employed

 While Universal Credit works in principle in the same way for people who are self-employed, there are some differences in how the amount you receive is calculated.
-The Money Advice Service has more information here.
+Visit The Money Advice Service - universal credit for the self employed for more information.

 Advice for landlords